xavidop/alexa-ask-aws-cli-docker/README.md

 ## AWS Config

-If you plan to use [Lambda](https://aws.amazon.com/lambda/) you'll need to configure the AWS CLI.
+If you plan to use [AWS Lambda](https://aws.amazon.com/lambda/) you'll need to configure the AWS CLI.
 To simplify.
 You can configure it multiple ways.

 In either case ensure that you pass in `-v $(pwd)/aws-config:/home/node/.aws \` (where `$(pwd)/aws-config` is a location on your host machine) as an option when running the container to preserve the AWS configuration.

 ### aws configure

-Running `aws configure` in the container will ask you a set of questions to create the AWS credentials
+For general use, the `aws configure` command is the fastest way to set up your AWS CLI installation.
+When you enter this command, the AWS CLI prompts you for four pieces of information (access key, secret access key, AWS Region, and output format)

 ### Setting credentials using environment variables